kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016
 Latin           Lactophrys triqueter
 Description     Using its large mouth, the trunkfish expel a jet of water on the seabed to reveal worms and small crustaceans.

-DSC02100.jpg

-Title           ??
-Location		Bonaire, The Netherlands
-Tags			2016 school
-Latin
-Description

 DSC02162.jpg